 Students play a key role in the College’s processes for assuring the quality of its provision.
-At module level it is important to gather information on the quality of the learning experience, so students are invited to provide feedback on each module that they take at the College via a Module Evaluation Questionnaire.
+At module level it is important to gather information on the quality of the learning experience, so students are invited to provide feedback on each module that they take at the College via a Module Evaluation Form.

 - To gather feedback from students on their experience of the module

 Outline of the process

 Heads of Department should ensure that Module Evaluation takes place for all taught provision within their department and that it is operated in a consistent and transparent way.
 They should nominate a specific member of staff to co-ordinate and administer the process, for example a Module Evaluation representative, or the Chair of the Departmental Learning and Teaching Committee.